AlexRajvandary/AlexRajvandary/README.md

 ### Hi there 👋
-I am learning C# and working as junior C# developer.
-I'm currently increasing my knoledges in WPF and Asp.net core applications.
+🔭 I’m currently working on Job aggregator.
+The project consist of Desktop client, Wep Api and Web client.
+It allows you to find and analyze jobs, salaries and requirements.
-You can look projects I'm working on in the pinned repositories.
+You can look other projects I'm working on in the pinned repositories.

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=AlexRajvandary)